Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Corvallis.
-Research from Zillow shows homes with solar panels sell for 4.1% more on average than comparable homes without solar systems.
+Yes, solar panels can increase your home value in Corvallis.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a median-priced home in Corvallis, that could represent a meaningful boost at resale.